Stuycs-K/final-project-9-hea-liue/WORKLOG.md

 at home: fixed the sizing issues for SIZE and board;
 ### date 6/6
 in class: worked on a medium and a hard difficulty and adjusted board sizings to fit;
+at home: made menus branch and implemented Eric's start menu with buttons;

 ## GROUP MEMBER 2
 Eric Liu